google/highway/README.md

     blocks) and AVX-512 added two kinds of predicates (writemask and zeromask).
-    To ensure the API reflects hardware realities, we suggest a flexible approach that adds new operations as they become commonly available, with scalar fallbacks where not supported.
+    To ensure the API reflects hardware realities, we suggest a flexible approach that adds new operations as they become commonly available, with fallback implementations where necessary.

-*   Masking is not yet widely supported on current CPUs.
-It is difficult to define an interface that provides access to all platform features while retaining performance portability.
-The P0214R5 proposal lacks support for AVX-512/ARM SVE zeromasks.
-We suggest limiting usage of masks to the `IfThen[Zero]Else[Zero]` functions until the community has gained more experience with them.
+*   Masking/predication differs between platforms, and it is not clear how important the use cases are beyond the ternary operator `IfThenElse`.
+    AVX-512/ARM SVE zeromasks are useful, but not supported by P0214R5.
+    We provide `IfThen[Zero]Else[Zero]` variants.

 *   "Width-agnostic" SIMD is more future-proof than user-specified fixed sizes.
     For example, valarray-like code can iterate over a 1D array with a